JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/index.md

-# IRAM.jl
+# ArnoldiMethod.jl

-IRAM.jl provides an iterative method to find a few approximate solutions to the eigenvalue problem in *standard form*:
+ArnoldiMethod.jl provides an iterative method to find a few approximate solutions to the eigenvalue problem in *standard form*:

 ```math
 Ax = x\lambda,